DJBlackEagle/org-templates/README.md

    Defaults to `true`.
 Specifies whether labels not defined in the YAML file should be removed from the repository.
 5. **aliases:** *(optional)*
    An array of alternative names for a label that will be treated as substitutes for the main label.

+### Branch Rule Sets

+For detailed information about the branch rule sets, please refer to the [Branch Rule Sets Documentation](./github/branch-rulesets/README.md).

 ### Template Variables